chriswongwk/SQLHandsON/index.rst

 https://www.youtube.com/watch?v=CwHetPzsQBY

-Create your base image of VM.
-After you create this VM , you can clone VMs base on it.
-The only thing you need to modify is host name to IP address .
-Means you need to modify your /etc/hosts point to the right IP address.

 If you have any question, you can send a email to albert.chen@nutanix.com.
 I will happy to teach you how to setup a environment or provide the base VM image to you.